Skip to main content

 How do schools compare?

 Atlanta has excellent public schools in certain districts—Fulton County north, East Cobb, and others.
-Comparable to Chicago's top suburban districts.
+Comparable to Chicago's top suburban school districts.
 Private school options are extensive.
-Research specific districts as quality varies significantly.
+Research specific areas as quality varies significantly—a buyer's agent familiar with where families buy can make all the difference.

 Will Midwestern friendliness translate to Southern hospitality?